-Near-extremal Kerr-Newman black holes are characterized by their mass $M$, angular momentum $J = M a$ and electric charge $Q$.
+Near-extremal Kerr--Newman black holes are characterized by their mass $M$, angular momentum $J = M a$ and electric charge $Q$.
 (We take $a,Q \geq 0$ without loss of generality.)
-They contain near-extremal Kerr and Reissner-Nordstr\"om black holes as particular instances.
+They contain near-extremal Kerr and Reissner--Nordstr\"om black holes as particular instances.
 The metric and thermodynamic quantities can be found in many references and will not be reproduced here.